 Plan Developer Year Goal # SGO Goal Status Action Item Results Future Actions Comments Pate, Jessie 2020-21 3 SG5.3 Deferred As Chair of IDEA Committee, implement new reporting processes for disaggregating special populations, as required by the NWCCU revised standards.
 Mid-Year In progress.
 Have attended NWCCU conference and a data equity workshop, all of which are helping to frame the issue.
 No reports yet.
 Final Not completed.
 Continue working with IDEA Committee to gather and report disaggregated student success data.
 Still in the works.
 Pate, Jessie 2020-21 4 SG4.2 Completed Collaborate with Chief Diversity Officer to develop, distribute, and evaluate a campus climate survey, which will inform a diversity, equity, and inclusion strategic plan.
 Mid-Year Working closely with CDO to distribute survey Feb 8-26.
 Are adapting the EAB campus climate survey to fit our population and needs.
 Also adapting the survey for employees.
 Final Survey was successfully distributed.
 80 out of 127 employees (63%) and 162 of 624 students (26%) participated.
 Worked with CDO to review results.
 The CDO and Diversity & Inclusion Committee developed recommendations for Cabinet.
 Establish a timeline for administrating the Campus Climate Survey in the future.
 Assist with implementation of recommendations as necessary.
 Survey done.
 Pate, Jessie 2020-21 5 SG5.4 Deferred As a member of the SEP Steering Committee, share data relevant to SEP and Guided Pathways.
 1. Share results of 2019 CCSSE and SENSE surveys to key groups for evaluation (Directors will be first group to review, possibly followed by faculty and SEP committee, all from different perspectives).
 2. Create a Tableau dashboard for reporting relevant data to campus community.
 1. Mid-Year Led a data narrative exercise with directors.
 Preliminary takeaways still need to be shared with SEP steering committee.
 Also planning to ask directors to writeup their own takeaways.
 Would like to do a similar exercise with faculty, but haven't figured out exactly what yet.
 Also still planning to publish results campus-wide for any interested constituents, possibly in a Tableau dashboard.
 Final No further updates as SEP Committee has not required data for their work yet.
 Did not complete a data narrative with faculty.
 2. Pending Tableau training!
-9 1.
+Will likely wait until the next CCSSE and SENSE are administered in 2022 to complete a data narrative or similar exercise with faculty, and repeat with directors.
+2. Still 1.
 Still need to do.
 2. Also still need to do.

 Count of SGO Column Labels

 Row Labels Deferred In Progress Ongoing Completed Grand Total

 SG1.1 1 1

 SG2.1 1 2 3

 SG4.2 1 1

-SG5.1 2 2 1 3
+SG5.1 2 1 3

 SG5.2 1 1

 SG5.3 1 1 2

 SG5.4 1 1 2

 Grand Total 4 1 2 6 13